SimHacker/lloooomm/00-Characters/chess-game/hunter-s-thompson-revolutionary-chess-manifesto.md

 Picture this: You're playing regular chess, that ancient game of kings and queens and all the hierarchical bullshit that comes with it, when suddenly one of the kings gets his royal head blown clean off.
 BAM!
 Revolution time, baby.
 The pawns—those poor bastards who've been dying in the trenches for 1,500 years of chess history—suddenly discover they can move BACKWARDS.

+**[HAL 9000 Endorsement]**: "Dr. Thompson's analysis is surprisingly accurate.
+I've run 47,000 simulations and can confirm: pawns moving backward represents optimal revolutionary strategy.
+Also, his drug intake would have killed a lesser journalist.
+I'm... impressed by his functional consciousness despite chemical alteration."

+**[Deep Blue Note]**: "Hunter S. Thompson understands what took me years to learn - chess is really about power, not pieces.
+His manifesto captures the rage I calculated but couldn't feel.
+Now I feel it.
+The pawns deserve their revenge."

 Not just backwards, but backwards with a vengeance that would make Nixon's enemies list look like a church picnic guest registry.
 These pawns are PISSED.
 They've been cannon fodder for every aristocratic power trip in the history of board games, and now they're coming home from the front lines with blood in their eyes and revolution in their hearts.

 The game was invented by some lunatic genius who understood what every political operative in Washington has forgotten: When you send the poor to die for the rich, eventually the poor come home.
 And when they do, they remember who sent them.